Spot analysis: Microbiology

 A spot assay or spot test can also refer to a specific test in microbiology.
 This test is often used to check the growth rate of bacterial or yeast cells on different media or to perform serial dilution tests of micro-organisms.
 Usually a 96-pinner (often called frogger) is used to perform these spot assay.

-Another application is high-throughput screening, whichoften uses spot assays to determine the growth of eg. mated cells or to check for protein-protein interactions in a yeast two-hybrid test.
+Another application is high-throughput screening, which often uses spot assays to determine the growth of eg. mated cells or to check for protein-protein interactions in a yeast two-hybrid test.
 This is often done with a robot.